 > Pull some more washed cilantro leaves off the stalks.

-Assemble your bowls!
+Assemble your Mexican Buddha Bowls!
 Just pile a little bit of each ingredient into the bowl – no need to be picky about location, unless you want it to look pretty 🙂 .

 Drizzle with cilantro lime sauce, sprinkle with fresh cilantro, and give it a little squeeze of fresh lime juice over the top.